EduardoGMohedano/RA8875/README.md

 RA8875 Driver

-The intention of this driver is to be used along with LVGL library, so it only supports drawing pixels function using 16 color depth
+The intention of this driver is to be used along with LVGL library, so it only supports drawing pixels function using 16 color depth.
+This driver is configured to use internal GPIOs to drive the internal backlight.
+If you want to use external GPIOs you must disable CONFIG_BACKLIGHT_INTERNAL macro in ra8875.h header file

 TARGET
 This driver has been used and tested for ESP32 and ESP32-S3 platforms.